wp-plugins/good-writer-checkify/readme.txt

 5. You then enter in up to 10 Reminder/Guidelines into the text inputs.

 == Frequently Asked Questions ==
+= Does there have to be 10 items..
+I only need about 5 = No, as few as you need.
+In the Settings page, if you fill out only 5 of the item boxes, only 5 will show in your Post Editing Page.

 = Do the checkboxes get saved anywhere, or are they just there for the visual reminder purpose = Yes, this is really the main benefit of Good Writer Checkify.
 Each individual Blog entry gets its own separate checklist .. i.e. each Blog Entry remembers how many of the "check points" have been satisfied.